Fisherville

 Date of Photograph: November 3, 2008

 This is a view downriver from the bridge at Fisherville.
-The put-in is on the far right edge of this picture.
+The put-in is beyond the screen of small trees in the center of this photograph.

 View Up River Towards the Fisherville Dam